csae-coders-corner/Compiling-.tex-files-to-.docx/README.md

 4. In the command line, install the compiling tool: choco install pandoc

-## STEP 2: COMPILING YOUR .TEX INTO A .DOCX
+## STEP 2: Compiling your .tex into a .docx
 If you are a windows user and your files are located in a different drive, first specify the correct drive.
 Here is an example for the “D:” drive:
 D:
 cd temp